 Bulldog serves terrific yoga classes that are great for their pace, their music, and their lively, unstuffy vibe.
 (These yogis aren't obsessed with burning the palo santo, in other words.)
 Online classes are divided by style (Activate, Invigorate, Exhilarate, and short Bulldog Bites), ability level (from beginner to advanced), and length of time.
 The monthly rate is $12.99, and you can try it free for a month.
 Bulldog has apps for iPhone and Android and also streams on Roku, AppleTV, and FireTV.
 If you want to check them out IRL, visit their studios in Boulder, Colorado, and Villanova, Pennsylvania.

-I don't know who Adrienne is, but when my back was nearly paralyzed stiff a few months ago, the only thing that unkinked me enough to stand up straight this workout for two days in a row.
+When my back was nearly paralyzed stiff a few months ago, the only thing that unkinked me enough to stand up straight was doing this workout two days in a row.
 Warning: It's slow!
 I was bored!
 But it was clearly exactly what I needed, and I'll be coming back to this for the inevitable next time.

 My friend Hilary Rifkin has written about staying fit on the go for Fathom before, but her Instagram takes fitness inspo to a whole new level.
 Follow her and check her stories for near-daily workouts, some at the gym, some on the front lawn with her adorable Labrador Bo.
-She has a special penchant for bikini workouts in the snow (if you had her abs, you would too) and hasn't met a push-up she couldn't beat into submission.
+She has a special penchant for bikini workouts in the snow (you would too if you had her abs) and hasn't met a push-up she couldn't beat into submission.